What does ZEBRA stand for?

 How to book your place

-The application deadline is 11th September 2017 with the course starting on Friday 27th October 2017.
+The application deadline has passed.
+The course starts on Friday 27th October 2017.

 Places on this course are limited and will be allocated on a first come first served basis.
 With this in mind, please book early to guarantee your place!